 The Ingredients

 I went with my favorite gin, Hendrick’s for a couple of reasons.
-First, I had it on hand (big part of my reasoning).
+First, I had it on hand (a big part of my reasoning).
 Second, it uses cucumber, and that was listed as one of the aromatics that could be added to the Spanish Gin Tonic.
 And third, I just love the taste and smell of cucumber.
 It’s so clean and refreshing!

 After reading the author’s post, I did decide to splurge on high-quality tonic water.
 I’ve never tried one because I assumed there wouldn’t be that much of a difference from my standard grocery store stuff.